Brits Using ‘Dodgy’ Amazon Fire Sticks Face Police Crackdown

-Under Section 11 of the Fraud Act 2006, covering ‘obtaining services dishonestly’, individuals found guilty can face up to 12 months in prison, or a maximum of five years for more serious offences.
-While viewers of illegally streamed content are unlikely to face jail time, distributors of such content can receive significant prison sentences.
-In 2018, five men were jailed for up to 11 years each for distributing illegal streams.
+Under the Fraud Act 2006, those caught illegally obtaining streaming services face up to 12 months in jail.
+More severe offences can bring up to five years behind bars.
+While casual viewers usually won’t be prosecuted, distributors can face hefty sentences.
+In 2018, five men were jailed for up to 11 years each for running illegal streaming operations.

-For those looking to reset their Amazon Fire Stick remote, follow these steps:
+For those struggling with their legitimate Amazon Fire Stick remote, here’s a quick reset guide:

 1. Unplug your Fire TV and wait 60 seconds.

-2. Press and hold the Left section of the circular button in the centre of the remote, the Menu button, and the Back button at the same time.
+2. Press and hold the Left button on the circular remote pad, the Menu button, and the Back button all at once.

-6. Plug in your Fire TV and wait until you see the screen that says the remote can’t be detected.
+6. Plug your Fire TV back in and wait for the “remote can’t be detected” screen.

 8. Press the Home button.

-When the LED indicator blinks blue, your remote is paired successfully.
+If the LED blinks blue, your remote is paired and ready to go.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.